 The cooperation between the various institutions working with modelling and long-term planning needs to be strengthened.
 This will become even more relevant as the models get more complex and require expert staff to be operated.
 Hence, there is a need for a tool to provide a simple overview of key results from all sectors in the energy system.
 Specifically, this means gathering results from the Indonesian LEAP and Balmorel models.

-As part of the Danish Energy Agency engagement in Indonesia, Ea together with COWI is supporting MEMR (Indonesian Ministry of Energy and Mineral Resources) and DG Electricity in their work on analysing and planning the development of the Indonesian power system.
-This includes to:
+As part of the Danish Energy Agency engagement in Indonesia, Ea together with COWI supported MEMR (Indonesian Ministry of Energy and Mineral Resources) and DG Electricity in their work on analysing and planning the development of the Indonesian power system.
+This included: